-(1) The value of option-based awards vested during the year is the aggregate dollar value that would have been realized if the Options constituting the option-based awards had been exercised on their respective vesting dates and was calculated based on the difference between the closing market price of the underlying securities on the applicable vesting date and the exercise price of the in-the-money Options on such vesting date.
-The values of option-based awards vesting during the year in the above table were converted to U.S. dollars using the average exchange rate for the year ended March 31, 2012 of US\$1.01 per CAD\$1.00.
+The value of option-based awards vested during the year is the aggregate dollar value that would have been realized if the Options constituting the option-based awards had been exercised on their respective vesting dates and was calculated based on the difference between the closing market price of the underlying securities on the applicable vesting date and the exercise price of the in-the-money Options on such vesting date.
+The values of option-based awards vesting during the year in the above table were converted to U.S. dollars using the average exchange rate for the year ended March 31, 2013 of US\$0.99 per CAD\$1.00.
+As at March 31, 2013, all Options were out-of-the-money.